christianrt15/CTDemoWebsite/about.markdown

 permalink: /about/
 ---

-Greetings welcome to this website
+Greetings, welcome to this website.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /